ErikBoesen/frc/README.md

-# ./tba
+# `./frc`
-CLI app for getting data from The Blue Alliance.
+A helpful CLI app for FRC-related tasks.

+* Fetch data from The Blue Alliance
+* More features coming soon

 ![Sample screen recording](screen.gif)